joemmalatesta/Joemmalatesta.com/src/pages/blog/programming/GPT-4-just-opened-a-new-world-of-opportunity.md

 #### off topic

 Smart glasses are coming soon and I’m fuckin stoked.
 Imagine looking at something and seeing the history or look at a problem and get the answer.
-Look at someone, and get their feeling from their body language.
+Look at someone and understand their emotion from their body language.
 All of this can be possible and harnessed into some lenses and I cannot wait until that day comes.
 Imagine hacking in real life sports.
-This is hardly even related at this point, but imagine you’re playing tennis or football and can see the trajectory of the ball in real time.
+This is hardly even related at this point, but imagine you’re playing baseball or football and can see the trajectory of the ball in real time.
 Nuts to think about.
 Anyway, I digress.